 - Antibiotic reduction of lid margin bacteria (at the discretion of your physician): After lid margin cleaning, spread small amount of prescription antibiotic ophthalmic ointment with finger tip along lid fissure while eyes closed.
 Use prior to bed time as opposed to in the morning to avoid blurry vision.

 - Avoid the use of eye make-up until symptoms subside.

-Atlantis Eyecare has nine locations around Orange County and Los Angeles with some of the top experts in vision correction.
+Atlantis Eyecare has Fifteen locations around Orange County and Los Angeles with some of the top experts in vision correction.
 Contact us to learn more about how we can help you.